 You’ve gotta love brownies.
-You can put just about anything into them and as long as you have enough chocolate and sweetener in them, they’ll still make a gooey and satisfying dessert.
-Case in point: The kale brownies we made a few months ago, and now these lentil brownies.
+You can put just about anything into them.
+As long as you have enough chocolate and sweetener in them, they’ll still make a gooey and satisfying dessert.
+Case in point: Our kale brownies, and now these lentil brownies.

-We wouldn’t have necessarily thought of lentils as something to put in brownies, until we met up with the Canadian Lentils folks at BlogHer Food.
+We hadn’t ever thought of adding lentils to brownies, until we met up with the Canadian Lentils folks at BlogHer Food.
 The lentil crew had an enormous display of just about every kind of food cooked with lentils, from samosas to artichoke dip.
 And of course there were these unbelievably tasty brownies.

 Lentil Brownies (via Canadian Lentils)

-½ cup lentil purée* (we used small red lentils)
+- 1/2 cup pureed lentils (we used small red lentils)

-1. Melt butter; mix in lentil purée, cocoa, sugar and salt.
+Melt butter, pour into a medium mixing bowl.
+Mix in lentil purée, cocoa powder, sugar and salt.
 Add eggs, one at a time.
-Mix in vanilla, flour, chocolate chips.
+Mix in vanilla.
+Stir in flour and chocolate chips.